kailash-manasarovar/statement/docs/timeline/2024/january.md

 ## Nacho follows me around town

-- One Saturday, I need to run some errands in Denia.
+- One Saturday, I need to run some errands in Dénia.
 - Nacho is always there, wherever I am, walking by in view.
 - He's following me, trying to upset me.
 - I smile and laugh at him.
 He looks embarrassed.